 Internet for the occasionally online

-Intermittency in your bandwidth not in your sanity
+Intermittency in my bandwidth not in my sanity

 2017-04-09 — 2025-06-28

-Keeping bits of the internet available for when we go off-grid.
-See also sneakernets, low bandwidth hacks.
+Keeping bits of the internet around for when we go off-grid.
+See also: sneakernets, low-bandwidth hacks.

-This is a tricky problem, and specific partial solutions abound.
+This is a tricky problem, and partial solutions are everywhere.
 Many solutions are unidirectional.
-For example, we can get read-only versions of Wikipedia for offline use in our remote mountain village; but there’s no easy way to contribute our updates back to the version on the main internet.
+For example, we can get read-only versions of Wikipedia for offline use in our remote mountain village; but there’s no easy way to send our updates back to the version on the main internet.

-Also, we should cache the internet for offline use even if the net is nice right now, because nation-states are war gaming to destroy the internet, and we little people will suffer when that happens, and we can’t get our our YouTube instructional videos on how to survive the apocalypse after it happens.
+Also, we should cache the internet for offline use even if the net is nice right now, because nation-states are wargaming to destroy the internet, and we regular people will suffer when that happens, and we won’t be able to get the YouTube instructional videos on how to survive the apocalypse when it does.

 1 Offline automatic file sync

-As far as I can tell, there’s no way to contribute upstream.
-But a reasonably simple, well-curated option is to use the Kiwix offline Wikipedia, which can give us everything, minus pictures, or only “medical” articles, or only “school” articles and so on.
+As far as I can tell, there’s no way to contribute changes back upstream.
+But a reasonably simple, well-curated option is to use the Kiwix offline Wikipedia, which can give us everything— minus pictures—or only “medical” articles, or only “school” articles and so on.

 Slate has a nice write-up of how this all works.